 To better understand its significance in the history of the country, I recommend you to take a guided tour, which is always much more complete and interesting than doing it on your own.

 Walking through the Alhambra is to contemplate the Nasrid splendor

 Unlike Medina Azahara, the other great Andalusian palatine city located in Cordoba that was destroyed after the end of the Umayyad caliphate, the Alhambra in Granada is in an excellent state of preservation and walking through its different spaces is like taking a trip back in time to the last years of splendor of Al-Andalus.
 You can feel the Arab essence in every building and street like nowhere else.

-It is a source of artistic inspiration
+A source of artistic inspiration

-In addition, the Alhambra of Granada is a place full of mysteries and legends that inspired many travelers and romantic artists such as Washington Irving for his famous book "Tales of the Alhambra".
+In addition, the Alhambra in Granada is a place full of mysteries and legends that inspired many travelers and romantic artists such as Washington Irving for his famous book "Tales of the Alhambra".
 Who knows?
 If you have a bohemian soul, maybe the Alhambra is also your source of inspiration.

 Undoubtedly, the Alhambra in Granada occupies a privileged place, where the beautiful landscape that surrounds it and its architectural delicacy blend perfectly with each other.
 A dream place where you can recreate yourself taking some of the best pictures of your trip.

 The beautiful and delicate gardens of the Alhambra